 Legal protections – they don’t have to worry about legal requirements for collecting and storing personal data.
 For example, some areas of the USA require ‘two-party consent’ for recording conversations – that is, everyone being recorded must give consent to the recording.
 Our solution would let noise monitors operate in these areas without worrying about potential legal issues.

-Responsibility & conclusion
+Responsible Practice

 The paper shows the understanding of responsible innovation for the design of the environmental voice recognition.
 The concept of responsible innovation is a deepening and extension of 'sustainability' in this day and age, trying to bridge the gap between technological systems and effective deployment by analyzing the whole range of stakeholders with whom users interact most closely with technology, taking full account of the consequences of new technological applications in the natural and social environment and the range of impacts they face.
 The results and choices involving social needs and ethical values are also fully considered, based on an integrated assessment of both, in order to find functional needs as a basis for the design and development of new research, products and services.

 The point of view for customers’ needs

+In order for our system to be viable for use, it needs to meet some key customer requirements.
+These will be considered in the design and development of the system.

 Minimal computation and power usage: Our system will run on devices in the field, which are likely to have only limited battery charge and computational power.
 Our model should be able to run on these devices without impacting their normal operation.